 H-85.
-The History of the Book in China - Advance Reading List
+The History of the Book in China to 1368 - Advance Reading List

 In order to achieve the maximum benefit from this course it will be necessary to have some knowledge of East Asian history and of Chinese history in particular.
 There are many outlines and introductions to the subjects available, but the main thing to pay attention to is the historical chronology.
 It is desirable to be familiar with the dates and names of the major dynasties and historical periods.